 Using Proper Writing Style & Formatting

-The School of Professional Studies recommends the SPS Publishing Style (based on the APA Publication Manual 6th ed.) for most courses at both the undergraduate and graduate levels with the exception of MLA Style in undergraduate humanities courses and use of the AP Style in some communication courses.
+The School of Professional Studies recommends the SPS Publishing Style (based on the APA Publication Manual (6th ed.)) for most courses at both the undergraduate and graduate levels with the exception of MLA Style in undergraduate humanities courses and use of the AP Style in specific communication courses (undergraduate or graduate).
 Your instructors will direct you to the appropriate style to use for your courses.

 - Learn about APA style